MarkHanoteau/MarkHanoteau.github.io/assets/2022-09-01-Marketing-Analytics.md

 conditions may change in the future and affect marketing performance and S-curves.
 Thus, the results from MMM should be used with caution when making decisions.

+Marketers have used MMM to move beyond cost management to optimize their mix and manage their top-line opportunities.
+MMMs allow marketers to estimate potential outcomes across a variety of circumstances—able to evaluate alternative hypotheses and select those most likely to payoff and to test them more rigorously because they do not have to test a thousand options.
+MMM tools can be productive as a means by which users enrich their judgmental processes by adding to their learning.

+MMM is often criticized for its “rear-view mirror” or after the fact perspective of marketing mix impact.
+However, new simulation models can provide scenarios for managers to assess future potential results.

 **Optimize Tactically with Multi-Touch Attribution** multitouch attribution (MTA) is a solution that suggest ways to optimize their marketing performance.